0xadri/notes-js/___learn-how-to-learn.md

 - Unpair - this never goes with that
 - Trade Offs - balancing act
 - History - when introduced to language
+- Vocab - informal jargon, formal, vocab hierarchy
-- corner cases
+- Corner Cases

 Always try to improve memorisation by using:
+- One Liners
 - Analogies
 - Mental Models
-- Shocking and/or weird facts
+- Shocking, Weird or Funny facts